Enhanced strong interaction effect in synthetic spin-orbit coupling with mixed spin symmetry: Introduction

-The spin symmetry of the ground state in the two-particle system with SOC has been investigated by performing exact diagonalization~\cite{Usui2020Spin}.
-Competition between SOC and contact interaction has been studied, and the emergence of anti-symmetric pseudo-spin states for strong interactions has been found.
-Despite using a bosonic system, anti-symmetric pseudo-spin states are preferable for the ground state.
-This work has also revealed the parameter regime where anti-symmetric pseudo-spin states or only symmetric pseudo-spin states are contained.
-However, these results cannot be extended to many-particle systems straightforwardly.
-One of the reasons is because two-pseudo-spin states have unique spin symmetry.
-Particles with two internal degrees of freedom are classified into symmetric and anti-symmetric pseudo-spin states, but the spin symmetry can be mixed in more-particle systems and anti-symmetry under all permutation of pseudo-spins no longer exist.
-It is unclear how the mixed spin symmetry affects the property of the ground state.
+Motivated by this contradiction, we tackle the problem of multi-particle systems with SOC by computing low energy states exactly.
+The two-particle system with SOC in one dimension has already been investigated by performing exact diagonalization, and the competition between SOC and contact interactions has also been studied~\cite{Usui2020Spin}.
+It has been shown that the ground state includes the anti-symmetric pseudo-spin state, which does not feel contact interactions.
+However, these results cannot be extended to many-particle systems straightforwardly, because they are rooted in the spin symmetry of only two particles.
+While two pseudo-spin states are classified into either symmetric or anti-symmetric pseudo-spin states, the spin symmetry can be mixed in more-particle systems, and it is unclear whether the properties of the ground state in the two-particle system are inherited in more-particle systems.
+Moreover, pseudo-spin states that are not symmetric have not had as much attention as symmetric pseudo-spin states and have not been investigated as thoroughly.